 Why Is Tilapia Popular?

 Tilapia can be easily farmed in all types of conditions.
 It also has a very mild flavor, earning it the nickname “aquatic chicken.”
 This is especially appealing for anyone who isn’t a fan of strong fishy scents.
-Tilapia works well in a range of recipes, making it a super versatile ingredient.
+Tilapia works well in a range of recipes, making it

 Because these fish are vegetarian, their primary feed is made of corn and soy – two ingredients that are easily available and relatively inexpensive.
 This means that the fish can be farmed on the cheap.
 Therefore, it’s easy to find and sold at an attractive price.